Brandi Rhodes

-She began her career in WWE, where she was assigned to the farm territory Florida Championship Wrestling.
+She began her career in WWE in 2011, where she was assigned to the farm territory Florida Championship Wrestling.
 She worked as a ring announcer under the name of Eden Stiles.
 During that time, she married Cody Rhodes.
 After her husband left WWE in 2016, she left a few days later.
 During the following years, she worked as a wrestler in several promotions, most notably Impact Wrestling, Ring of Honor, and World Wonder Ring Stardom.
 In 2019, she joined the newly created promotion All Elite Wrestling.
+She left AEW in February 2022, and later retired from professional wrestling.

 She was also a cast member on the E! reality television series WAGS Atlanta.
 Prior to her wrestling career, she was a figure skater and a television news anchor.

 Early life

-Brandi Alexis Reed was born and raised in the Canton, Michigan suburb of Detroit, Michigan and has an older brother named Jason Reed.
+Brandi Alexis Reed was born and raised in Canton, Michigan, a suburb of Detroit, Michigan, and has an older brother named Jason Reed.
 She was a competitive figure skater for 17 years, beginning at the age of four.
 As a sophomore in college, Reed stopped ice skating competitively to focus on academics and a future broadcasting career.
-Reed graduated from the University of Michigan on a full-ride scholarship.
+Reed graduated from the University of Michigan on a full scholarship.
 She worked as a local news reporter for two years before relocating to Miami, Florida, to pursue a career in modeling and acting.
-While living in Miami, Reed completed a Master's degree in broadcast journalism from the University of Miami.
+While living in Miami, Reed completed a master's degree in broadcast journalism from the University of Miami.